-On October 24, at the Vero Beach City Council meeting, the Purchase and Sale Agreement of the electric utility to Florida Power & Light (FPL) was signed.
-The transaction is scheduled to close by October 2018 with two conditions:
+The Vero Beach City Council signed the Purchase and Sale Agreement of the electric utility to Florida Power & Light (FPL) in October 2017.
+The transaction had only two conditions:

 1) Unanimous approval from each participating member in the FMPA must be achieved - DONE 2-26-18.
 Please see this article.

-2) The bond holders must grant approval of the sale (SCHEDULED FOR MARCH 15)
+2) The bond holders must grant approval of the sale (DONE).

 On July 18, 2014 at a Special Called Town Council Meeting, the Indian River Shores Town Council received an update from the legal counsel hired to investigate the best recourse for the residents and the Town to achieve relief from unreasonably high electric rates.